ssube/taleweave-ai/docs/events.md

 type: "result"
 result: string
 room: Room
-actor: Actor
+character: Character
 ```

-The result is related to the most recent action for the same actor, although not every action will have a result - they
+The result is related to the most recent action for the same character, although not every action will have a result - they
 may have a reply or error instead.

 ### Status Events